packagexlabs/vision-sdk/README.md

 - `CameraSettings` - CameraSettings struct defines the camera related properties of scanner view.
 These properties are:

-    - `sessionPreset: Session.Preset` - You can set session preset as per your requirement.
-Default is `.high`.

     - `nthFrameToProcess: Int` - This is the nth number of the frame that is processed for detection of text, barcodes, and qrcodes in live camera feed if enabled by `isTextIndicationOn` or `isBarCodeOrQRCodeIndicationOn`.
 Processing every single frame may be costly in terms of CPU usage and battery consumption.
 Default value is `10` which means that from camera stream of usual 30 fps, every 10 frame is processed.
 Its value should be set between 1 - 30.

-    - `shouldAutoSaveCapturedImage: Bool` - Set true if you want captured image to be saved and get its URL.
-Upon true ` func codeScannerView(_ scannerView: VisionSDK.CodeScannerView, didCaptureOCRImage image: UIImage, withCroppedImge croppedImage: UIImage?, withbarCodes barcodes: [String], savedImageURL: URL?)` will respond with URL of the saved image as well.
-To clear stored images, you can use `CodeScannerView.removeAllSavedImages()` instance method.

 - `PriceTagDetectionSettings` - PriceTagDetectionSettings struct defines the price tag related properties of scanner view.
 These properties are: